TADC EMPLOYMENT LAW NEWSLETTER

 However, the Court found that his responsibilities were “ministerial” in nature such as to deprive the courts of subject matter jurisdiction.
 He was responsible for organizing youth retreats, the purpose of which is to bring people together in fellowship, furthering the church’s mission.
 He managed the budget of the youth program, which gave him the power to make decisions which strongly affected the spiritual leadership of the youth by deciding in what activities they would participate.
 He performed fundraising and recruiting duties, which the court found a very important function to the “spiritual and pastoral mission of the church.”
 Because the Court of Appeals found the duties of a Director of Youth Ministries to be “ministerial,” Patton’s case was properly dismissed for lack of subject matter jurisdiction under the Fourteenth Amendment.

 The Fifth Circuit reversed and remanded.
 Garrett argued that § 4302(b) of USERRA precluded binding arbitration.
-The Court disagreed, noting that Congress did not clearly express its intent concerning the arbitration of servicemembers' disputes in that section.
+The Court disagreed, noting that Congress did not clearly express its intent concerning the arbitration of servicemembers’ disputes in that section.
 The Court also examined §§ 4323 and 4324.
-While § 4323(b)(3) states, "the district courts of the
+While § 4323(b)(3) states, “the district courts of the United States shall have jurisdiction of the action” against a private employer, it outlines provisions for private and state employees.
+Section 4324 addresses (in part) procedures for federal government employees, including adjudicating claims in the Merit Systems Protection Board, an administrative tribunal.
+The Court focused on this fact and reasoned that this option evidenced Congress’ intent to allow other means of dispute resolution.
+Thus USERRA does not require adjudication in a federal judicial forum.

-Garrett further argued that arbitration conflicted with USERRA's underlying structure and purposes.
-The Court disagreed because Garrett failed to show that
+Garrett further argued that arbitration conflicted with USERRA’s underlying structure and purposes.
+The Court disagreed because Garrett failed to show that Circuit City’s arbitration rules would not allow him a fair opportunity to present his claims.
+On this point, the Court further noted that it is improper to infer that arbitration proceedings do not adequately protect a service member’s rights.

 In Minard v.
 ITC Deltacom Communications, Inc., 447 F.3d 352 (5th Cir.
 2006), Melissa Minard requested leave under the Family Medical Leave Act (FMLA) for treatment of a serious medical condition.
 ITC provided her with a written memorandum granting her requesting.
 The memorandum also specifically stated that she was an “eligible employee” under the FMLA with a right to up to 12 weeks of unpaid leave in a 12-month period.